 This checklist is current as of the publication date.
 It does not constitute legal advice.
-The laws, interpretations of the laws, forms, and policies associated with DOJ recognition and accreditation change occasionally, so please confirm that the information in this guide is still current before relying on it.
-Please check the DOJ/EOIR website for form versions, instructions, recent case law regarding DOJ recognition and accreditation, and other important information.
-The website is https://www.justice.gov/eoir/recognition-and-accreditation-program.
+The laws, interpretations of the laws, forms, and policies associated with DOJ recognition and accreditation change occasionally, so please check the DOJ/EOIR website for form versions, instructions, recent case law regarding DOJ recognition and accreditation, and other important information to confirm that the information in this guide is still current.
 We also encourage you to review the Frequently Asked Questions (FAQs) on the recognition and accreditation program which is available on the EOIR website at the same link shown above.

-Additional information may be found in CLINIC's DOJ Recognition and Accreditation Toolkit at https://cliniclegal.org/toolkits/recognition-accreditation.
+Additional information may be found in CLINIC's DOJ Recognition and Accreditation Toolkit.